and1er/study-IaC/README.md

     Terraform v0.14.2
     ```

+* setup an working envronment
   * copy env-vars setup script from versioned example to gitignored file;

     ```bash
     cp ./secrets.sh.example ./secrets.sh
     ```

   * fill `secrets.sh` with personal data;
   * every work session should be started from the script call to setup the env (in the same terminal as Terraform will be run)

     ```bash
     source ./secrets.sh
+    ```

+* or you could setup the variables manually in the terminal but _do not forget to add a whitespace before the command to make the command ignored by a shell command history_ like this

+    ```bash
+    # Here is a space before `export`
+     export AWS_SECRET_ACCESS_KEY="my very secret key"
     ```

 ## single-vm